Accessible Parking Permits are available for drivers or passengers with a disability and organisations that transport people with disabilities.

 Accessible Parking Permits are free of charge for eligible applicants.

 Applying for, Renewing or Replacing an Accessible Parking Permit

-To apply for a New Permit, Permit Renewal or Permit Replacement, complete the appropriate VicRoads online application form or contact your GP or Occupational Therapist, or the Council Customer Service Centre for assistance.
+VicRoads have provided some online instructions to assist you with your application for a New Permit, Permit Renewal or Permit Replacement.
+You can also contact your GP or Occupational Therapist, or the Council Customer Service Centre for further assistance.